mosi-arch/research/Mathematics/06-btc-mining-life-cycle.md

 So each period hardest 2 times from the previus period!!!

 - In "Riemann zeta function" 'n=1' -> `ς(s) = ∞∑(n=1) ...` this is make same value like satoshi sequence, but for create 'life cycle' not for limitation. because this equetion generative and interactive :)
+- - euler proof this interactive '(s)' by -> 'pi/6'